Moscow and St Petersburg

 For something more off the beaten track, try a visit to a vodka museum, an afternoon painting your own Matryoshka dolls or learning to prepare a stroganoff with a real Russian housewife!

-For aficionados of ballet and classical music, no visit to St Petersburg would be complete without a visit to the world famous Mariinsky theatre: Scott Dunn can not only book the best seats but we can even arrange a memorable backstage tour.
+For aficionados of ballet and classical music, no visit to St Petersburg would be complete without a visit to the world famous Mariinsky theater: Scott Dunn can not only book the best seats but we can even arrange a memorable backstage tour.

 The itinerary described here gives a guideline, as our consultants will tailor make the ideal Russian itinerary to suit your needs and interests.